Bayesian Variable Selection with the Quasi-Posterior: Generalized Bayesian inference using quasi-likelihoods

-is the \textit{quasi-log-likelihood} that only requires the specification of the mean $\mu(\cdot)$ and variance $V(\cdot)$ functions of $F_0$.
+is the \textit{log quasi-likelihood} that only requires the specification of the mean $\mu(\cdot)$ and variance $V(\cdot)$ functions of $F_0$.
 Here, \( a \in \mathcal{Y} \) is an arbitrary constant that does not affect \( \hat{\beta} \).
 While estimating $\psi^{\ast}$ is not required for obtaining $\hat{\beta}$, it is required to calculate the sampling distribution of $\hat{\beta}$ and therefore conduct inference.
-A consistent estimator of \( \psi^{\ast} \) is given by \citep{mccullagh1989generalized}
+A consistent estimator of \( \psi^{\ast} \) is \citep{mccullagh1989generalized}